“The only thing we have to fear is fear itself.” – Franklin D. Roosevelt

 Fear: Isn’t North Korea like right upstairs?

 Yeah, so I thought I’d start with the most obvious one.
 It’s entirely normal to feel anxious about this.
-We’re exposed to Western media, which tends to blow the situation out of proportion quite often.
+We’re exposed to Western media, where the rhetoric is so sensationalized and tends to blow the situation out of proportion.
 This was probably my number one fear because…how could it not be?

 Side note: The DMZ tour is actually very common among tourists, expats, and Koreans alike.
 If you follow all of the guidelines, it’s not a life-threatening nor dangerous tour in any conceivable sense.
 Check out my article if you’re interested in going on a tour yourself or learning more about it.